 - Until 31 March 2017, rateable values will be based on a valuation date of 1 April 2008

-You can check your property's rateable value with the Valuation Office Agency Opens in a new window Rateable values are normally reassessed every five years, the latest revaluation is from 1 April 2017
+You can check your property's rateable value with the Valuation Office Agency Opens in a new windowRateable values are next due to be reassessed in April 2023.

 The multiplier is set by central government each financial year and normally changes in line with inflation.